 Although the Philippines is primarily a Catholic country, many indigenous peoples have retained their burial customs.
 Therefore, a combination of Christianity and Indigenous beliefs is present in most contexts.
 This is also the case for the custom of Hanging Coffins.

 It is specifically the Kankanaye people, an Igorot ethnic group, that use these Hanging Coffins.
-They live in Sagada, a mountainous region of North Luzon and have fascinating beliefs regarding death.
+Moreover, they live in Sagada, a mountainous region of North Luzon and have fascinating beliefs regarding death.
 Researchers also classify this practice often as a sky burial.

 Hanging coffins also exist in Southern China made by the (now extinct) Bo people hundreds of years ago, and in Indonesia by the Torajan people of Sulawesi.
 Additionally, the tradition of Hanging Coffins in Sagada is pre-colonial.
 Although it is difficult to determine its exact chronological origin, we know that it exists for hundreds of years.
 However, nowadays this death practice is slowly dying out with only some traditional burials taking place every few years.

 Additionally, mourners want to remain close to the body during the procession hoping that they come in touch with deeng.
-Deeng is the juice of the rotting corpse and the Kankanaey believe that it holds the skills and abilities of the dead.
+Deeng refers to the juice of the rotting corpse.
+The Kankanaey believe that it also holds the skills and abilities of the dead.
 Therefore, by touching it they hope that these skills pass on to them.

 In addition to these, the Kankanaey do not allow for their dead to be disturbed.
 For instance, the Hanging Coffins of Sagada have turned into a popular tourist attraction.
 Due to that, there is a prohibition of speaking loudly when visiting the Echo Valley.
 This way the dead can also rest with the respect they deserve.